 No strain, no gain.
 But if you put the work time in….
-I betcha you’ll find somewhere across this fine land of ours the exact piece you want for some dollars off…..sometimes MANY dollars off.
+I betcha you’ll find somewhere across this fine Inter-land of ours the exact piece you want for some dollars off…..sometimes MANY dollars off.

 “Awwwwww, Where Do We Go – ooo Now??!”

 First up is EBay.
 It’s amazing when you want a piece SOOOOO badly but it’s hundreds of dollars more than you have, but you type the make and model into the EBay search and find that some blessed saint of a human being is listing that exact unit for hundreds less than the going price, it’s in great shape, and many times it’s listed as “No Reserve”, which means the seller has not set a minimum price to sell on the unit!
 Yippee!!
 Whoo-hooo!!
 Unbelievable!

 It has worked for me maaaaaany times.
-This means, tho’, that you must know exactly when the auction for this unit is going to end, and you must be there, right in front of your computer, ready to pluck the ripe fruit from the humming music tree.
+This means, tho’, that you must know exactly when the auction for this unit is going to end, and you must be there, right in front of your computer, ready to pluck the ripe fruit from the thrumming music tree.

-Also, if others have bid higher than you’re willing to spend, then you’re out of luck.
+Now, if others have bid higher than you’re willing to spend, then you’re out of luck.
 Unless, of course, you decide, “Ya know… I think I can scrounge up another twenty bucks…..” and increase your bid.
 Besides, what are the rest of your family for, if not to be there for you when you’re sick…with G.A.S.!